Mass gathering updates from local and state orders.

-May 20: Per Governor Coopers Order Executive Order #141, mass gatherings remain restricted to 10 participants indoors through June 26, 2020.
+May 20: Per Governor Cooper's Executive Order #141, mass gatherings remain restricted to 10 people indoors through June 26, 2020.

 April 24: To continue the effort to slow the spread of COVID-19, Durham City and County Governments announced new updates to their combined Stay-At-Home Order including an extension to May 15.

-Following Governor Roy Cooper’s Executive Order prohibiting mass gatherings to limit the spread of the COVID-19, Durham Convention Center will not be hosting events until after April 22nd, 2020.
+March 13: Following Governor Cooper’s Executive Order prohibiting mass gatherings to limit the spread of the COVID-19, Durham Convention Center will not host events until after April 22, 2020.

-The majority of our administrative team members are now working remotely and are available during our regular business hours, 8:30-5:30, to continue to plan out future events.
-We promise to deliver the same professional planning experience that our clients have come to expect and are equipped with virtual tours of our venues.
+The majority of our administrative team are now working remotely and are available during regular business hours, 8:30AM-5:30PM.
+We are equipped to provide virtual tours and promise to deliver the same professional planning experience that our clients have come to expect.

-March through May is typically the peak demand on the convention industry in Durham, typically resulting in economic impact throughout the Downtown core.
-We encourage the support of our local businesses as they are critical to our City’s workforce and are greatly impacted by the current environment.
+March through May is peak demand on the convention industry in Durham.
+We encourage the support of our local businesses as they are critical to our city’s workforce and are greatly impacted by the current environment.

-During this time of the elimination of mass gatherings in North Carolina, our venue will be thoroughly cleaned.
-We look forward to welcoming our guests back to the Durham Convention Center.
+During this time of the elimination of mass gatherings in North Carolina, the venue will be thoroughly disinfected.
+We look forward to welcoming our guests back!